liamchambers9/liamchambers9/README.md

 Currently I'm:
 - 🌱 Leveraging Python to automate complex workflows
-- 🐋 Working on DevSecOps projects focusing on securing enterprises on the move at scale
+- 🐋 Working on DevSecOps projects focusing on securing enterprises at scale
 - 🔭 Discovering how I learn best in this world full of information
 - 💬 Ask me about my current learning process, I'd love to share how I'm living out these ideas